-- You must not use references in your summary or abstract section. - When you have sections that you want to fill in later or words or expressions that you need to look up, use the double hash tag to mark them like that: ## - before you finalise your document search for the double hash tag - in addition it can easily be seen when printed or on the screen.
+- You must not use references in your summary or abstract section. - When you have sections that you want to fill in later or words or expressions that you need to look up, use the double hash tag to mark them like that: ## before you finalise your document search for the double hash tag, add the missing information and remove the hash tags in addition it can easily be seen when printed or on the screen.
 Do not use one # or three ###.
 Two is enough and you can simply search for them at the end of your writing process.